cherrycookie27/Portfolio/README.md

-# Portfolio
+# Don't Freeze
-Highlight scripts from different projects I have been a part of.
+Highlight scripts from Don't Freeze, a 2 week game project with 2 other classmates.
+I was responsible for coding, management and setting up the project.